himeshjain881-coder/Data-Encryption-and-Decryption-Tool/README.md

-# Data Encryption and Decryption Tool
+# Data Encryption and Decryption Tools

 This is a web-based tool that allows users to encrypt and decrypt text data using AES encryption provided by the CryptoJS library.
 The tool features a modern and user-friendly interface with light and dark mode support, enhancing usability and visual appeal.